mjehrhart/ffind/README.md

 ff beethoven -f 1
 ```

 The user can set the number of threads to use.
-Fast Find uses Rayon Parrellism for very fast lookups.
+Fast Finder uses Rayon Parrellism for very fast lookups.
 ```
 ff minty -t 1000
 ```